AkashdeepMH/BikeSharingAssignment/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
-Background
+Background:
-This project aims to predict the demand for shared bikes using multiple linear regression models.
+- This project aims to predict the demand for shared bikes using multiple linear regression models.
 BoomBikes, a US-based bike-sharing provider, experienced significant revenue declines during the Corona pandemic.
 Understanding the factors influencing bike rental demand can help BoomBikes develop strategic plans to increase revenue post-pandemic.

   _Business Goal As mentioned in Upgrad.com assignment section:_
 We are required to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.